 Let’s face it: no one is looking forward to the day when it hurts to just transition from a sitting position to a standing position.
 This is a major sign of aging, and it can easily sneak up on you as you get older.
 Our bones and joints weaken over time, just like anything else in our body.
 Thanks to collagen breakdown, we can actually lose up to 50% of our bone strength during the aging process.

 So how do we take care of the connective tissue that holds us together and keep our bodies strong and healthy?
-You’ll be happy to know that there are many collagen aging benefits that help your bones and joints stay strong.
+You’ll be happy to know that there are many collagen benefits that help your bones and joints stay strong.
 This protein helps give structure to our bones, joints, ligaments, and tendons – these are all parts of our body that helps us bend and stretch.
 Collagen plays an important role in the matrix of our bones, taking up 90% of it.
 It joins bone to tendons and ligaments.
 According to scientific studies, when we experience any bone impacts, it’s the collagen in our bones that is taking that energy.
 This simply means that the more collagen we have in our body helps to lead to stronger bones that are harder to break.
-Collagen also contributes to bone strength by promoting the cell growth of new bone that replaces old damaged, worn bone cells.
+Collagen also contributes to bone strength by helping to promote the cell growth of new bone that replaces old damaged, worn bone cells.

 - Collagen helps to maintain nail strength and promotes nail growth.